stormdev712/stormdev712/README.md

-# 👋 Hello, I'm Pedro Nunes!
+# 👋 Hello, I'm a senior Fullstack and Blockchain develoepr!

 Welcome to my GitHub profile.
 I'm a blockchain and bot expert passionate about leveraging technology to build innovative solutions.
+You'll find a collection of my open-source projects, contributions, and ongoing research.
+Join me on this exciting journey of innovation and technology! 🚀

 <p>
 <!-- Blockchain -->